sbd-community/handbook/docs/resources/policy-and-evidence/audit-evidence-pack.md

 -   [ ] **Vulnerability Log:** A complete log of all vulnerabilities reported and discovered, including their source, triage status, severity score, and final resolution.
 -   [ ] **Patch Log:** A record of all security patches released, including the release date, CVEs addressed, and the firmware version that contains the fix.
--   [ ] **Incident Response Records:** If you have experienced a breach or an actively exploited vulnerability, this includes copies of the notification reports sent to ENISA and/or other authorities. ([CRA Article 14][cra_art14])
+-   [ ] **Incident Response Records:** If you have experienced a breach or an actively exploited vulnerability, this includes copies of the notification reports sent to ENISA and/or other authorities. ([CRA Art.
+14][cra_art14])

 ---